Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "And he hasn’t finished reviewing the schematic," Lewis added.
 "Okay, so he may be slow, but he’s *thorough*."

 "Fine!
 Fine.
-Far be it for me to ignore one of our only two ET advisors…" Nadeau made a note on his tablet then stood up.
+Far be it for me to ignore one of our only two ET advisors..."
+Nadeau made a note on his tablet then stood up.
 "Keep me informed."

 "Sir."